silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 ------

-Some rules for technical writing:
+Main rules for technical writing:

-- Write in two steps: Content first, then organisation and style.
+- Write in two steps: Ideas first, then organisation and style.
 - Target the readership.
 - Use a simple style.
 - Limit the scope of the information: One concept at a time.